KomodoPlatform/developer-docs/docs/basic-docs/atomic-swap-dex/about-dex.md

 # Additional Notes

-## A Back-end for Front-end Implementations
+## A Back End for Front-End Implementations

 Komodo's DEX software is built to have a core component that can serve many front-end graphical-user interfaces (GUIs).